Angtian/OccludedPASCAL3D/README.md

 python ./BboxTools/setup.py install
 ```

-2. Download the occluder lib cropped from MSCOCO dataset (you can create your own lib, but unfortunable we lose the code for cropping occluder from MSCOCO).
+2. Download the occluder lib cropped from MSCOCO dataset (you can create your own lib, but unfortunately we lose the code for cropping occluder from MSCOCO).

 ```
 cd code